ETX2250/ETF5922

 About

-• Custom visuals are particularly useful when we need a unique chart, graph, or visualization that is not available in the standard Power BI visual library.
+• Custom visuals are particularly useful when we need a unique visualisation that is not available in the standard Power BI visual library.

 • We can create custom visuals using R, Python, JavaScript and TypeScript.

-• To create a custom visual in Power BI, we need the Power BI Visuals Tools (pbiviz), which provide a framework for building, testing, and packaging custom visuals.
+• To create a custom visual in Power BI, we need the Power BI Visuals Tools (pbiviz), which provides a framework for building, testing, and packaging custom visuals.

 • After creating the custom visual, you can import it into your Power BI reports.